 English, , 330kb

-Though the economic crisis has forced Spain to cut public spending, its aid has almost doubled in the past 7 years.
-As the world’s 7th largest donor by volume, Spain plans to meet the international target of committing 0.7% of its gross national income to development aid.
-The government is committed to fighting poverty in developing countries and making aid more effective.
+Though the economic crisis has forced Spain to cut public spending in the past year, including to development co-operation, its aid has almost doubled since 2003.
+Spain still has plans to meet the international target of committing 0.7% of its gross national income to development aid.

 English, , 851kb

 This note summarises the key findings from the systematic review focusing on the impacts of programmes aimed at increasing food production, developing value chains for food products, reforming markets and improving land security.

 This brief synthesises the progress made in governance and institutional reform based on four major international studies, covering a total of 22 countries.

 English, Excel, 1,557kb

 This report introduces an analytical tool intended to help users understand how factors in the global economy and international relations, affect governance and corruption at the country level.

 English, , 136kb

 With the Fourth High Level Forum on Aid Effectiveness (HLF-4, 29 November-1 December 2011, Busan, Korea) just behind us, commentaries and opinions abound as to its significance for the future of development.
 There is, however, agreement on one point: this summit has resulted in the most inclusive agreement on global co-operation for development to date.
 At the same time, however, it highlighted the challenges of aligning diverse